cfpb/design-system/docs/pages/links.md

           <h5>Standalone</h5>

-          <p>When paired with standalone links, an icon should usually be placed to the right of the text it represents.
+          <p>When paired with a standalone link, an icon should usually be placed to the right of the text it represents.
 In certain specific scenarios, for example a link that takes the user back to a previous page, the icon should be placed to the left of the text it represents.

           </p>